alodha100/sysops/README.md

-# Deployment & Provisioning EC2
+# Deployment & Provisioning
-Things I was iffy on:
+Things I was iffy on for EC2:
 * Placement group: spread or cluster, put instances in same AZ for less latency.
 * T2/T3 Unlimited: burst CPU (I think you use credits)